oalders/Plack-Test-Agent/README.md

 with that URI.
 It returns an [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object representing the results of that request.

-Any arguments you pass after the URI will be sent to the HTTP request constructor untouched.

 ### `post`

 This method takes a URI and makes a `POST` request against the PSGI